Understanding Self-Employment Retirement PlansMay 30, 2023

 - If you have a 401(k) plan from a previous employer, you’re eligible to roll those funds into your Solo 401(k).

 - SIMPLE IRA.
 This is a viable solution for those with employees or those that work alone.
 It’s an incredibly easy plan to set up.
 Completing the IRS form 5305-Simple and opening an account are the only required steps.
-The annual maximum is $13,500 per year for those under 50.
-Fifty or older, $16,500.
+In 2023, employees can contribute up to $15,500 to a SIMPLE IRA account, unless they are 50 or older, in which case they can contribute an extra $3,500.
+For 2022, these figures were lower at $14,000 and $3,000.
 The account has to be opened by October 1st.

 - If you have employees, you’re obligated to match their contributions up to 3%.